vvergarahack/problem-set-3.5/README.md

 How many prime numbers are there between `start` and `end`, where `start` and `end` are positive integers in the range [1, `Integer.MAX_VALUE`]?

-Print your solution in the following format:
+Print your solution in the following formats:
 ```
 There is 1 prime number.
 There are 2 prime numbers.